 Import

-from the dropdown menu.
+Not installed from the dropdown menu.
 The default view shows a list of installed packages residing in this environment.
-Type Pandas

-dialog prompts, showing 12 packages will be installed.
+Install Packages dialog prompts, showing 12 packages will be installed.
 Wait!?
 I just want to install one package.
 How come Anaconda installs 12 packages for me? --Package dependencies.
-Apply
+Apply to proceed.
+Installed view and remove the words you typed in the search box to see the changes.Installed view.

-into the white area and hit Enter.
-(Hint: conda-forge documentation)Update channels
+Apply button down below.
+Channels button on the top.
+Add...button.https://conda.anaconda.org/conda-forge/ into the white area and hit Enter.
+(Hint: conda-forge documentation)Update channels button to proceed.

 Question: How am I able to know the channel names? -- Explore the Anaconda Cloud.
 Anaconda Cloud is where data scientists share their work.
 You can search and download popular Python and R packages and notebooks to jumpstart your data science work.